 3. Rope in an Expert

 There’s no harm in getting a second opinion.
-Head to seatcheck.org, enter your zip code and find a technician nearby who can come assess your vehicle and car seat installation to triple check your child’s safety so you don’t have to keep second guessing.
+Search online for a technician nearby who can come assess your vehicle and car seat installation to triple check your child’s safety so you don’t have to keep second guessing.

 4. Ride the Rear-Facing Limit